• Reading

 • Between 5 to 10 percent of breast cancers are linked to inherited genes.
 Women who have inherited these genes are 80 percent more likely to develop breast cancer.
 If your family history includes close relatives on either your mother’s or father’s sides who have had breast cancer at an early age, you may wish to seek genetic counseling to learn if you are at higher risk for breast cancer.

-• If your mother, sister or daughter have had breast cancer, your risk for it more than doubles.
+• If your mother, sister, or daughter has had breast cancer, your risk for it more than doubles.
 Genetic counseling and aggressive surveillance/treatment may be recommended by your doctor.

 • Tobacco use is clearly linked with many kinds of cancers and other diseases, such as cardiovascular disease.
 If you smoke, consider quitting.